-Alejandra Ávila is serving as a law clerk to Justice Sonia Sotomayor on the United States Supreme Court for the 2022-23 term.
+Alejandra Ávila served as a law clerk to Justice Sonia Sotomayor on the United States Supreme Court for the 2022-23 term.

 At Texas Law, Alejandra participated in the Immigration Clinic and Transnational Worker Rights Clinic, and was president of the Human Rights Law Society.
 She interned for the Inter-American Court of Human Rights, the White House Office of Legislative Affairs, the U.S. Immigration Court, and the Texas Supreme Court.